Capstone Course Arrangements

 1. If you intend to take MATH4400, follow the same procedure as that for MATH students.

-Write to the department, no later than 27th July 2023, to apply for a place in MATH4900 in the First Semester 2023-24.
+2. If you intend to take MATH4900, write to the department, no later than 25th July 2025, to apply for a place in MATH4900 in 2025-26.

 Late applications will NOT be guaranteed consideration.